 Absolute Review – Shaft

-At 221,000 PSI, the Vulcan Absolute is currently the strongest and perhaps the stiffest power bar on the market.
-No other power bar in this price range even comes close.
+At 221,000 PSI, the Vulcan Absolute is currently the strongest and one of the stiffest power bars on the market.
+No other power bar in this price range even comes close. *

-To give you an idea of what is considered normal for a power bar, the Texas Power Bar is rated at about 186,000 PSI, all of the American Barbell power bars are rated at 190,000 PSI, and the Rogue Ohio variants and the Westside power bars are all rated at 205,000 PSI.
-You can get a 215,000 PSI power bar if you’re willing to spend $999 on the Eleiko Comp Powerlifting Bar, but I can’t make a good case for why you should do that.
+To give you an idea of what is considered normal for a power bar, the Texas Power Bar is rated at about 186k PSI, all of the American Barbell power bars are rated at 190k PSI, and the Rogue Ohio variants and the Westside power bars are all rated at 205k PSI.
+You can get a 215k PSI power bar if you’re willing to spend $849 on the Eleiko Performance Power Bar, but I can’t make a good case for why you would need to do that.

-Don’t get me wrong, I’m not saying that tensile strength is the be-all, end-all of barbell specifications, but it is an important factor with power bars.
+Don’t get me wrong, I’m not saying that tensile strength is the be-all, end-all of bar specs, but it is an important factor with power bars.
 Strong, rigid shafts are less likely to flex and whip at heavier loads, and when it comes to the bench press, squat, and most accessory barbell movements, whip is not needed nor is it desired.

 Absolute Review – Sleeve Rotation

 The sleeves of the Absolute Power Bar spin on bushings, and the spin is minimal at best.
-That is to say, the sleeves do spin, but they do not spin excessively or as freely as you would expect of say a CrossFit or Olympic weightlifting bar.
+The sleeves do spin, of course, but they do not spin excessively or as freely as you would expect of say a CrossFit or Olympic weightlifting bar.

 If this were any other kind of bar I’d worry that the spin was insufficient, but for powerlifting this is pretty great.
-Plus, based on personal experience with half a dozen other Vulcan bars, I can only assume these tighter sleeves were an intentional move to eliminate erratic spinning during the slower, heavier big-3 lifts.
+Plus, based on personal experience with half a dozen other Vulcan bars, I can only assume these tighter sleeves were an intentional move to eliminate erratic spin during the slower, heavier, big-3 lifts.

-In other words, the slower sleeves are a perk.
+In other words, the slower sleeves are a perk in this case.

 Absolute Review – Knurling